 Jess and Angie are best friends.
 From the outside, they're everything best friends should be.
 Jess hangs out at the ice cream parlor where Angie works, and Angie reads every new page of Jess's graphic novel about a girl who fights evil mutants with the help of her reliable best friend.
 Neither of them talks about the fact that Jess is in love with Angie.
 It's a truth they won't even admit to themselves.

-All of a sudden, Angie and Margo are dating.
+All of a sudden, Angie and Margot are dating.
 Jess has an inside view of the goings-on at Pearson-Brooke, since she has a place in their art exchange program.
-She begins to learn more about Margo and Ryan, things that Angie can't see.
-Angie won't admit that Margo is a mean girl who ruins lives, or that Margo's already destroying everything Jess cares about.
+She begins to learn more about Margot and Ryan, things that Angie can't see.
+Angie won't admit that Margot is a mean girl who ruins lives, or that Margot's already destroying everything Jess cares about.

 Then one night at a party, it all comes to a head.
 Soon the police are investigating a terrible crime, and only the girls know the truth of what really happened.
 They have to decide what's worth protecting and what needs to come out into the open.

 Malinda Lo has made a career of examining various genre subsets of YA literature through a queer lens.
 From fairytale retelling to high fantasy to science fiction, she brings a fresh perspective to teen romance in any setting.
 A Line in the Dark sets out to do the same for the YA thriller sub-genre.
 It's a good fit; the awakening of teen sexuality often makes for secrets and burning desires that remain unspoken.